Aisulu/emoji2emotion/README.md

 ## ABOUT

-This is a corpus manually annotated tweets for the emotion detection task (using Plutchik’s eight basic emotions) produced as a result of my master thesis.
+This is a corpus of manually annotated tweets for the emotion detection task (using Plutchik’s eight basic emotions) produced as a result of my master thesis.

 ## CORPUS FORMAT